petrakol/blockxpand-icp/README.md

 - Wasm builds compile cleanly with no warnings
 - `deploy.sh` spins up a replica using a temporary identity so local tests never leak a mnemonic
+- CI uses the same approach to keep secrets out of the logs
 - Integration tests spawn a lightweight dfx emulator to verify canister deployment end-to-end